Welcome to Term 4 in Grade 4!

 Students’ diaries are an invaluable tool for collaborating between the school and the home.
-Parents are encouraged to use their child’s diary to communicate important information to the teacher, such as informing the teacher of various appointments that the child is required to attend during the school day.
-Diaries will be signed off once a week by your child’s teacher, but will be checked daily to ensure that messages are received, if necessary.
+Parents are encouraged to use their child’s diary to communicate important information to the teacher, such as informing signed off once a week by your child’s teacher, but will be checked daily to ensure that messages are received, if necessary.

 In Grade 4, students are encouraged to read for 20 to 30 minutes, four times a week.
 All students are expected to complete two entries per week in their Reading Journal, based on either their Reading Goal or one of the reading-focused tasks that are pasted into the front of their journal.
 Reading Journals are to be handed in once a week (Leah and Jeremy’s classes – Monday, Karly’s class – Friday).

 Students may read independently or out loud to an adult.
 We also encourage parents to read to their child on a regular basis.
 We thank you for your continued co-operation in ensuring that your child spends time reading at home.

-Commencing this term, students will also receive a Maths problem, based on the unit being studied in class.
-Students are encouraged to work alongside an adult or an older sibling to solve it.
+Family Maths problem solving tasks will continue this term, with students encouraged to work alongside an adult or an older sibling to solve them.
 The main focus is on encouraging your child to articulate their understanding of how to solve challenging mathematical word problems.
 Students will receive a new problem each Monday, and on Friday of the same week, each class will spend time discussing the problem solving strategies used to solve it.
 All students are encouraged to have a go at solving the weekly Maths problem, as this will improve their ability in being able to articulate their mathematical thinking.